NuLink-network/docs/product/nulink_agent.md

 ![Payment](../miscellaneous/img/agent/payment.png)

 * Gas fee
 The gas fee is the total, global amount paid for the transaction.
 It is calculated as: (base fee + priority fee) x units of gas used.
 Agent initially sets this amount based on the previous block’s history.
 However, users can edit this amount through custom settings (see below).

 * Total
-To total is the total cost for the transaction, include gas fee (BNB) and service fee (NLK).
+Total is the total cost for the transaction, include gas fee (BNB) and service fee (NLK).

 ### Customize gas fee
 Gas fee refers to the transaction fee on the blockchain.
 It is what users pay to get their transaction validated, or completed.